ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/6177263">Kasumi-sama</a></p>

 Despite being a top player for years, this mappooling experience has been your first ever on an international tournament.
-Coming in with such a big amount of restrictions, with the mappool being fully custom-mapped, involving a lot of original songs to balance into it as well, how did it feel organis   ing all of this?
+Coming in with such a big amount of restrictions, with the mappool being fully custom-mapped, involving a lot of original songs to balance into it as well, how did it feel organising all of this?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11563671" style="background-image: url('/wiki/shared/avatars/4sbet1.jpg')"></a>